 3. Hogan Suite

-The Hogan suite consists of three different personality tests: the Motives, Values and Preference Inventory (MVPI), the Hogan Personality Inventory (HPI) and the Hogan Development Survey (HDS), all of which show the opportunities and challenges found in the workplace.
+The Hogan test suite consists of three different personality tests: the Motives, Values and Preference Inventory (MVPI), the Hogan Personality Inventory (HPI) and the Hogan Development Survey (HDS), all of which show the opportunities and challenges found in the workplace.

 The MVPI, as the title suggests, explains how an individual’s motives, values and preferences correlate with their productivity in different work environments and positions.
 There are 10 primary scales test takers score in, falling on a spectrum depending on how high or low their scores are.